Self-taught photographer of Landscapes, Buildings, Heritage.

 Off the beaten track in Scotland.

-Oliver lives in Perthshire with his wife and two children, and enjoys nothing more than taking his ever-enthusiastic sidekick Harry (the Alaskan Malamute) for a yomp through the heather in search of new shots and angles.
+Oliver lives in Perthshire with his wife, two children, and Rhodesian Ridgeback rescue Moss.
+He is a keen runner and enjoys stomping off through the heather in search of new shots and angles with a dog by his side.

 Strathearn On Lockdown